 Carpet Safe Interlocking Home Gym Flooring over Carpet

 These tiles are best installed over hard surfaces, so they might not be the best choice over carpeting that is super thick and cushiony.
 If the carpet is dense and sturdy, however, tiles will do just fine.

 Easy Connecting Exercise Mat for Carpet

 Certain folding mats feature hook and loop closures, which adhere to other folding mats and to carpet, keeping them in place for rigorous stunting, gymnastics, or tumbling.
 If you have a workout buddy or if you're teaching a lesson, just lay down a second mat and connect them in seconds.

 Multiple mats can be joined together with releasable vinyl tape or hook and loop connect strips, so putting them together is a breeze.
 Roll out mats won't be quite as thick as vinyl folding mats, so save your high-impact stunting for thicker folding mats.

 A note of friendly advice - rubber roll out mats are not always safe for carpeting (unless the carpet is quite dense).
 These tend to be on the thinner side, some even down to 2mm thick, and carpeting doesn't provide enough of a sturdy base for these mats.
 That being said, rubber rolls can often be used as an underlayment to other hard flooring to add cushion and shock absorption.

 Rest easy about your purchase knowing that there are environmental options with recycled material and many products are made in the USA.
-Many carpet safe home gym flooring products can be cleaned simply with a damp mop or a broom.
+Many home gym flooring over carpet products can be cleaned simply with a damp mop or a broom.

 Do be aware - if you're looking to install heavy gym equipment in a more permanent home gym, consider non-carpeted areas in your house.
 The foam tiles and mats that do well on carpeting cannot support heavy objects well over time.
 The equipment will compress the foam, and it may slide.